tomplus/qnap-git-server/README.md

 [/share] chmod 600 git/.ssh/authorized_keys
 ```

-Now you can use _Container Station_ to start image [tpimages/qnap-git-server](https://hub.docker.com/r/tpimages/qnap-git-server/) - you have to mount prepared directory as /home/git and expose port 22 as for example 2222 to connect it from your local network.
+Now you can use _Container Station_ to start the image [tpimages/qnap-git-server](https://hub.docker.com/r/tpimages/qnap-git-server/).
+This image is prepared for arm32v7 only.
+You have to mount prepared directory as /home/git and expose port 22 as for example 2222 to connect it from your local network.
 You can also start it from command line:

 ```
 [~] docker run -d -v /share/git:/home/git -p 2222:22 --rm tpimages/qnap-git-server:latest